fleetdm/fleet/handbook/community.md

 ## Fleet community

-As an open-core company, Fleet endeavors build a community of engaged users, customers, and contributors.
+As an open-core company, Fleet endeavors to build a community of engaged users, customers, and contributors.

 ### Community contributions (pull requests)